 In the gas turbine power plant air is compressed in a compressor.
 This compressed air then passes through a combustion chamber where the temperature of the compressed air rises.
 That high temperature and high-pressure air is passed through a gas turbine.
 In turbine the compressed air is suddenly expanded; hence it gains kinetic energy, and because of this kinetic energy the air can do mechanical work for rotating the turbine.

 In a gas turbine power plant, the shaft of turbine, alternator and air compressor are common.
 The mechanical energy created in the turbine is partly utilised to compress the air.
 Gas turbine power plants are mainly used as standby auxiliary power supplier in a hydroelectric power plant.
 It generates auxiliary power during starting of a hydroelectric power plant.

 Advantages of Gas Turbine Power Plant

-- For the same reasons as mentioned above, the size of the gas turbine power plant is much smaller than that of a same capacity steam power plant.
+- The size of a gas turbine power plant is smaller than that of a steam turbine power plant.

 Disadvantages of Gas Turbine Power Plant

 - The mechanical energy created in the turbine is also utilised to run the air compressor.
 Since a major portion of mechanical energy created in the turbine is utilised to run the air compressor the overall efficiency of gas turbine power plant is not as high as an equivalent steam turbine power plant.

 - Not only have that, the exhaust gases in gas turbine power plant curries significant heat from the furnace.
 This also causes the efficiency of the system low further.

 - To start power plant pre-compressed is required.
 So before actual starting of the turbine air should be pre-compressed which requires an auxiliary power supply for starting a gas turbine power plant.
 Once the plant is started there is no more need of supplying external power but at starting point external power is essential.